The African Queen (novel): Plot summary

-The descent to the lake poses three main problems: passing the German-held town of Shona; navigating some heavy rapids and cataracts; and getting through the river delta.
-After many days on the river, they come close to Shona, and Allnutt's nerve fails.
+The descent to the lake poses three main problems: passing the German-held town of Shona; navigating heavy rapids and cataracts; and getting through the river delta.
+After days on the river, they come close to Shona, and Allnutt's nerve fails.
 He refuses to take the launch under fire, anchors in a backwater, and gets drunk on gin.
 Unable to work the launch single-handedly, Rose sets out to make Allnutt's life miserable until he agrees to her plan.
-While he is asleep she pours all his gin overboard, then refuses to speak to him.
-The weak-willed Allnutt eventually gives in, and the African Queen gets underway again.
+While he is asleep, she pours all his gin overboard, then refuses to speak to him.
+The weak-willed Allnutt eventually gives in, and the launch gets underway again.
 They come in sight of Shona at midday.
 The German commander assumes that the launch is coming in to surrender (because he believes no boat could pass the rapids downriver from the town, so Shona is the only possible destination).
-He does not realise his mistake until it is too late, and though he and his men open fire, the launch sustains only minor damage as it passes the town.
+After realising his mistake, he and his men open fire, but the launch sustains only minor damage as it passes the town.

-Once it is below the town, the African Queen spends several days shooting the rapids; Allnutt is exhilarated, and he and Rose are reconciled and become lovers.
-Rose, embarrassed, admits that she does not know Allnutt's first name; he tells her it is Charlie.
-On the third day the launch strikes on rocks while navigating some rapids, goes off course and does not respond well to the tiller, so they are forced to anchor on the lee side of a rock outcropping.
-Allnutt dives into the water to inspect the underside of the launch and finds that the driveshaft is bent and the propeller has lost one of its blades.
+The African Queen then spends days shooting the rapids; Exhilarated, Allnutt and Rose are reconciled and become lovers.
+He reveals that his first name is Charlie.
+On the third day, the launch strikes on rocks while navigating some rapids, goes off course and does not respond well to the tiller, so they are forced to anchor on the lee side of a rock outcropping.
+Allnutt dives into the water to inspect the launch's underside and finds that the driveshaft is bent and the propeller has lost a blade.
 Over the next weeks they slowly repair the damage without being able to beach the launch; Allnutt has to dive repeatedly to remove the shaft and propeller.
-On shore they gather wood and construct a makeshift bellows to heat the shaft so Allnutt can straighten it.
+On shore, they gather wood and construct a makeshift bellows to heat the shaft so Allnutt can straighten it.
 Then Allnutt makes a new propeller blade out of scrap iron and bolts it to the stump of the old blade.
-After numerous dives to fix the shaft and propeller, they continue on their way and eventually pass the rapids, coming out of the Ulanga River into the larger Bora River, which feeds into the lake.
+After numerous dives to fix the shaft and propeller, they continue on their way and pass the rapids, coming out of the Ulanga River into the Bora River, which feeds into the lake.
 By this point, Rose has become an expert at using the tiller and reading the complex changes of the river.